CRC1415/nomad-docs/docs/howto/plugins/types/actions.md

 Everything else (browser upload, backend validation, binding to action instance/signal scope, and storage transitions) is handled by NOMAD runtime.

+Asset inputs are supported for actions started through the GUI action form and for signal submissions.
+ELN-triggered `start_action(...)` calls should continue to pass serializable metadata and NOMAD upload references instead of `ActionAssetRef` values.

 ### Activity example: use asset helper functions